 September 2011, a blackout swept across parts of the U.S. Southwest and Mexico leaving roughly 6 million people without power.
 There was no warning, no stormy weather, no earthquake.
 One minute we had electricity – the next – nothing.

-My husband and I managed to get one text to each other before the cell phone towers were overwhelmed.
+We lived in Southern California at the time and my husband and I managed to get one text to each other before the cell phone towers were overwhelmed.
 Landlines were of no use.
 Radio towers did manage to keep Twitter alive so we could get updates from the utility company.

 Many of us resorted to listening to our car radio, to try and figure out what had happened and how long it might be.
 We were told it could be days before power would be restored.
 Traffic lights ceased to function – creating a huge gridlock of vehicles not going anywhere.
 Elevators stalled between floors in buildings.
 Hospitals discovered that some of their generators were out of repair.